 “I knew I needed to get real business advice from people who have done it,” Arndt said of his collaboration with his SCORE mentors.
 “If I have business questions, I just reach out.
 It’s very comforting … I’ve got people who’ve got my back.”

-Wolfson and Deitch, both long-time business owners with expertise in launching a business, helped Arndt find an accountant to ensure his financials were on track.
+Wolfson and Deitch, both long-time business owners with an expertise in launching a business, helped Arndt find an accountant to ensure his financials were on track.
 The mentors also helped make sure he had the appropriate insurance and advised him to hire a lawyer as well.
 Wolfson and Deitch also provided him with business management and customer relations insight, as well as the confidence to take his business full-time in April.

 “Gerhart is innovative, hardworking, and always looking ahead on how his business can improve,” Wolfson said.
 “Customers are so impressed with his landscaping skills that he's gained a loyal customer base within select neighborhoods.
 Gerhart has developed into an entrepreneur with a bright future.”

 With his first full-time season wrapping up, Arndt is now looking to hire an employee to join him next season.
-Whether Arndt or his employee provide the landscaping services, Arndt said customers can expect the same level of care and service.
+Whether Arndt or his employee provides the landscaping services, Arndt said customers can expect the same level of care and service.

-“It’s going to be someone in a uniform to provide the same exact quality all the time,” Arndt said.
+“It’s going to be someone in a uniform to provide the same quality all the time,” Arndt said.
 “I want to provide a very professional, quality product that is just better, better for the world, better for consumers.”